bintangfr-138/bintangfrnz/README.md

 ## Hello There 👋
 Hi, I'm Bintang.
-I'm a Junior informatics engineering student at Bandung Institute of Technology (ITB).<br>
+I'm a Senior informatics engineering student at Bandung Institute of Technology (ITB).<br>
 I love to try somethin' new and experiment with new technologies.
 I've a great interest in Mobile Development, currently exploring both Android and iOS native.

 <!-- References: https://devdocs.io/-->